 Meningitis affects the covering of the spinal cord and/or brain in a dog.
-This disease may be uncommon but for dogs that have the disease, serious symptoms will occur.
-It's helpful for dog owners to be aware of this disease and a what breeds of dogs are at risk for developing it.
+This disease may be uncommon, but for dogs that have the disease, serious symptoms will occur.
+It's helpful for dog owners to be aware of this disease and aware of what breeds of dogs are at risk for developing it.

 What Is Meningitis in Dogs?

 Meninges are the outer membranes that cover the spinal cord and brain.
 When these membranes become inflamed, a dog is diagnosed with meningitis.
 Meningitis can be caused by several different factors, and if it also includes inflammation of the brain, it is called meningoencephalitis.